 Jumpsuit vs. Dress

-At the end of the day, you should both feel as comfortable as possible on your wedding day!
-If you hate wearing dresses in your everyday life, there’s no reason to wear one as a bride (unless you want to, of course!).
+At the end of the day, you should both feel as comfortable as possible on your wedding day.
+If you hate wearing dresses in your everyday life, there’s no reason to wear one.
 And just because one of you wants to wear a dress or suit doesn’t mean you both have to.
-This is as much your special day as it is your future spouse’s, so we encourage you to select the wedding outfit of your dreams–whatever that may be!
+This is as much your special day as it is your future spouse’s, so we encourage you to select the wedding outfit of your dreams–whatever that may be.
 When you close your eyes and picture yourself walking down the aisle, what are you wearing?
 Trust your instincts and don’t worry about following any rules but your own.

-Planning a same-sex wedding and feeling stumped about where to start?
+Planning an LGBTQ+ wedding and feeling stumped about where to start?
 We’ve got some helpful tips that cover everything from choosing vendors to finding decor that’s perfect for who you are as a couple to what to do about bachelor or bachelorette parties!